 - What vaccinations does my pet need?
 Your pet’s vaccine recommendation depends on the age of your pet, previous vaccination history and medical history.
 Unlike vaccine clinics who frequently over vaccinate, we tailor your pet’s vaccinations individually to your pet’s health status and lifestyle.

 - What is your payment policy?
 We make every effort to provide high quality care at fair prices and provide you with a detailed estimate prior to treatments for your pet.
-We accept cash, checks (with photo ID), Mastercard, Visa, American Express and Discover cards.
+We accept cash, Mastercard, Visa, American Express and Discover cards.
 We require payment in full at the time of service.
 A deposit will be required should a pet need hospitalization and the remainder of the balance must be paid in full at the time of discharge.
-Unfortunately we are unable to offer payment plans, but we do accept Care Credit which offers extended payment plans.
+Unfortunately we are unable to offer internal payment plans, but we do accept Care Credit which offers extended payment plans.
 If you are interested in applying for Care Credit, click here .
+We also offer ScratchPay, which is a single line of credit that can be used for your pet’s care, but is not a credit card.
+To learn more, click here.

 - Should my pet be on flea/tick and heartworm prevention year round?
 We do recommend dogs and cats (indoor and outdoors) be on year round heartworm and flea prevention.
 In our area the weather is so inconsistent it rarely gets cold enough to kill all insects and parasites, so it is better to play it safe.
 Insects and parasites can find their way into your home whether your pets go outdoors or not.
 Fleas are irritating and can cause parasites not to mention other medical problems but heartworm disease can be fatal if untreated in dogs and there is unfortunately no treatment in cats.
 Therefore we highly recommend year round heartworm prevention for cats and dogs as well as annual heartworm testing in dogs.
 It is also important to note that many most monthly heartworm prevention medications also prevent intestinal parasites.
 Tick prevention is recommended for dogs who live in or spend time around woods and high grass.
 Our staff will be happy to recommend heartworm and flea prevention products for you.
 More information on heartworm disease can be found at the American Heartworm Society website.